Aepyceros

 Aepyceros is a genus of African antelope that contains a single living species, the impala (Aepyceros melampus).
-It is the only known member of the tribe Aepycerotini.
+It is the only living member of the tribe Aepycerotini.

 Two extinct species are known, Aepyceros datoadeni and Aepyceros shungurae.
 A third species, Aepyceros premelampus has been transferred to a new genus, Afrotragus.

 Etymology

 The generic name Aepyceros (lit. ‘high-horned’) comes from Ancient Greek αἰπύς (aipus, 'high, steep') + κέρας (keras, 'horn').